siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 <pre>G28.2 X0 Y0 Z0 A0 B0 C0</pre>
 Axes not present are ignored and zero values are not changed.

 For example.
-G28.2 X0 Y0 will home the X and Y axes only.
+G28.2 X0 Y0 will home the X and Y axes only, and in that order.
 The values provided for X and Y don't matter, but something must be present.

 * G28.2 homes all axes present in the command
  * The homing sequence progresses through each axis provided in the G28.2 block in turn - i.e. it does not home on multiple axes simultaneously.